Hello. I'm Hector MacInnes, a sound artist, musician and

 socially engaged practice.

-disseminating the experiences of parents and carers on low
+disseminating the lived experiences of parents and carers on low

 incomes, first during the covid pandemic, and now during